Aligning intelligence…

 Digitalise Your SME funds web development, business intelligence, and AI integration projects.
 The Innovate Scheme supports product innovation.
 Skills Development covers team training.

-These stack on top of grants — claim them alongside any scheme above to maximise your total benefit.
+Explore our BI, AI & web servicesThese stack on top of grants — claim them alongside any scheme above to maximise your total benefit.

 175% tax deduction on qualifying R&D expenditure.
 Applies to salaries, materials, and subcontracting costs for eligible R&D activities.